RajaniThomas/Stock-Control-Application/README.md

 # Stock-Control-Application
 Desktop Application using WPF

-The Stock Control Application is a user interface that is used to automate a stock control function.
+The Stock Control Application is a Windows Desktop Application deevloped using WPF that is used to automate a stock count control .
 It has an easy to use Graphical User Interface that reads contents from a comma separated text file and displays its contents on the screen, in the form of a table.
 Once, the csv file is loaded in the application, the file is also converted into a valid XML file.
-The application also has the option to view the XML file in two different styles in a web browser.
+The application also has the option to view the XML files in two different styles in a web browser.

 The table in the Windows form has 4 columns namely; Item code, Item Description, Current Count and On Order.